Midland Railway Workshops

-The Midland Railway Workshops in Midland, Western Australia, were the main workshops for the Western Australian Government Railways (WAGR) for over 80 years.
+The Midland Railway Workshops in Midland, Western Australia, were the main workshops for the Western Australian Government Railways (WAGR) for over 80 years, (1904-1994).

 History

 The first railway workshops in Western Australia were located at Fremantle and shifted to Midland in 1904.

 The Midland Railway Workshops were involved with all WAGR rolling stock and engine construction and maintenance.
 Steam engines continued to operate on mainline service until 1971, and all major maintenance occurred at the workshops.

 Workforce

 Generations of workers at the workshops had considerable numbers of European migrants who arrived in Australia with limited English language, and there were significant groups of Italian migrants in the workforce.

 The workforce of the workshops had a rich history and, since closing, there have been projects to record oral history and collect information about the place and people involved.

 Closure

-In April 1993, the Richard Court Liberal State Government announced that the workshops would be eventually closed.
+In April 1993, the Richard Court Liberal Party (conservative) State Government announced that the workshops would be eventually closed.
 A number of protests and rallies were held to save the workshops, but they were not successful.
 On 4 March 1994, the remaining workers assembled at the traditional workshops meeting area, the flagpole.
 Long-time employee and timekeeper, Kevin Mountain lowered the Australian flag for the last time, ending not only his career but 90 years of Western Australian railway history.